gavinkendall/autoscreen/readme.txt

 Condition = ApplicationStartup -> Action = ShowInterface
 Condition = ScreenCaptureStarted -> Action = HideInterface
 Condition = ScreenCaptureStopped -> Action = ShowInterface
-Condition = InterfaceClosing -> Action = HideInterface
+Condition = InterfaceClosing -> Action = ExitApplication
 Condition = LimitReached -> Action = StopScreenCapture

+You may want to disable/deactivate or remove/delete any triggers that show the interface if you're wanting Auto Screen Capture to not show its interface for certain situations.